 Exercise, even just a quick walk, can be a great way to boost your energy.
 Exercise tells your cells you need more energy, your body will rise to the occasion and provide you with more.
 It also triggers the release of endorphins and a chemical called norepinephrine, which helps you feel awake and alert.

 Studies are still being conducted about the chemicals tied to feelings of well-being (sometimes referred to as "runner's high").
 But we know norepinephrine, endorphins and other chemicals all play a role.

 Also known as the "Bellows Breath," this breathing exercise (originally used in yoga) stimulates the diaphragm and tells your body to be more alert.
 While keeping your mouth closed, inhale and exhale rapidly through your nose with short, quick breaths.

 Do this for about 10 seconds, then breathe normally.
 Give yourself a break and repeat the exercise several times.
 It can be noisy, but it is effective.

 5. Stay Hydrated

-Fatigue is a common sign of dehydration, so be sure to drink water throughout the day.
-There are numerous recommendations on how much one should drink to stay hydrated.
-Some experts say six to eight glasses of water a day, others say more or less depending on body size.
+Fatigue is a common sign of dehydration, so make sure you drink water throughout the day.
+Some experts say that you should drink six to eight glasses of water a day.
+Others recommend drinking an ounce of water for every pound of body weight.